Culver Model V: Design and development

 Based on the pre-World War II Cadet and using the wartime experience with radio-controlled aircraft the company designed a two-seat cabin monoplane.
 The Model V had a low-set cantilever wing with the outer panels having a pronounced dihedral.
 It had a tricycle retractable landing gear and an enclosed cabin with side by side seating for two.

-It was unique in that it had a system called Simpli-Fly Control where the aircraft was automatically trimmed for takeoff, landing and cruise, by turning a small metal wheel between the two seats and lining up two arrows with the mode of flying the aircraft.
-Interconnecting controls then adjusted the trim according to the arrow settings.
+It was unique in that it had a system called Simpli-Fly Control where the aircraft was automatically trimmed for takeoff, landing and cruise, and flaps simultaneously adjusted, by turning a small metal wheel between the two seats and lining up two arrows with the mode of flying the aircraft.
+Interconnecting controls then adjusted both the flap setting and elevator-trim according to the arrow settings.

 In 1956 the Superior Aircraft Company bought the assets of Culver and put the Model V back into production as the Superior Satellite.
 The main difference was the use of a 95 hp Continental engine which increased the cruise speed to 130 mph (209 km/h).
 Only a prototype and five production aircraft were built.